Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 You can read more information about creating sustainable rural villages and settlements.

-Sustainability appraisal - February 2022 update
+Sustainability appraisal - July 2024

-Alongside preparing our new Local Plan, we will be undertaking a Sustainability Appraisal (SA) to understand the economic, environmental and social effects of the Local Plan from the outset and as it progresses.
+Alongside preparing our new Local Plan, we will be undertaking a Sustainability Appraisal (SA) to understand the economic, environmental, and social effects of the Local Plan from the outset and as it progresses.

 Scoping Report

 The first stage of the SA process is to prepare a Scoping Report, which sets out the scope of what will be included within the SA of the Local Plan.
-We prepared a Scoping Report in autumn 2020, and this was published in October 2020 for a five week consultation period with the three statutory consultees.
+We prepared a Scoping Report in autumn 2020, and this was published in October 2020 for a five-week consultation period with the three statutory consultees.
 The responses received during this period have informed the preparation of the Sustainability Appraisal of the Local Plan Phase 1 consultation document (see below).

 The October 2020 Scoping Report was republished, with the Phase 1 Local Plan to show the development of the SA to this stage of preparing the Local Plan.